space-apes/codeBowl/codeBowlComplexBackup.md

 ![Blue Player risky move fail](images/codeBowlRiskyMoveFail.png)
 <br>
-<i> Blue player succeeds first easy step and second risky step, but fails the third step is knocked down by the opponent player</i>
+<i> Blue player succeeds first easy step and second risky step, but fails the third step is tripped and knocked down by the opponent player</i>

 ### Ball:
 Players may move on to a loose ball in order to attempt picking it up.
 A player with base 0 agility has a 60% chance to successfully pick up the ball and each point of agility increases the success rate by 10%.
 If they fail the pick up, the ball scatters to a random adjacent square and the user's turn ends immediately.
 If the ball scatters to a tile with a player on it, that player attempts to pick up the ball.
 This continues until the ball is successfully picked up or lands on an empty tile.